Back to World of BurgerFuel

 I know what it feels like to be in the wrong lane.
 I’ve tried many things: I worked 9 to 5 and tried to be a hairdresser.
 It just never fulfilled me as much as music does.
 When I’m making music, I feel so happy and content in the flow of life.
 I’ve met so many amazing people, and opportunities keep opening.
 Now, it just feels right, and it will work out.

-What’s your favourite part of the song-making process, writing, mixing, recording, and releasing?
+What’s your favourite part of the song-making process: writing, mixing, recording, or releasing?

 What’s your process regarding music videos?
 Do you have an idea when writing the song, or is it more about going with the flow?